olive-editor/olive/.github/ISSUE_TEMPLATE/50-cache_issue.md

 ---
-name: Cache Update / Refresh Related
+name: Disk Cache
-about:  Cache update / refresh related
+about:  Report an issue related to the disk cache system, including failure to cache, frames being set to appear at the wrong time, disk space or memory usage issues, etc.
 title: "[CACHE]"
-labels: "CACHE, TRIAGE"
+labels: "Disk Cache, Triage"
 assignees: ''

 ---